HeardLibrary/workshops/Github/README.md

 * Have a basic understanding of source control and Git.
 * Be able to use MarKdown to edit and create documents in GitHub.
 * Be able to create a repository from scratch.
-  * Create branches, commits, issues, and pull request for that repository.
+  * Create branches, commits, issues, and pull requests for that repository.
 * Be able to fork and contribute to someone else's repository.